jpfolchh/PacMen-Exercise/README.md

 ## Future Improvements:
 Future improvements to this project include changes to the individual colors and collective direction of the PacMen.

+## License:
+MIT Class Project.
+Please refer to the License file within this repository for further details.